 I was lucky enough to speak with George Dunder, a Cicero member who often answers the church phone during off-hours or for special events.
-He filled me in about a lot of things that I did not know (like the name of the fellow giving the sermons on TV who turned out to be the senior pastor, Ron Kelly) and informed me that there was a Bible study class on Wednesday nights, if I was interested.
+He filled me in about a lot of things that I did not know (like the name of the fellow giving the sermons on TV who turned out to be the senior pastor, Ron Kelly) and informed me that there was a

+Bible study class on Wednesday nights, if I was interested.
 He also sent me some church bulletins.

-My first Bible study group consisted of Wanda Elliott, Irene Inman, Cal and Donna Ferguson, and Larry Mcclass.
+My first Bible study group consisted of Wanda Elliott, Irene Inman, Cal and Donna Ferguson, and Larry Mc-Connell, the Cicero Church Bible worker who was teaching the class.
 I was fascinated from the very beginning.
 I learned so much that I had never known before.
 And the learning hasn't stopped.
 I am constantly finding out new truths and preparing myself for the Second Coming of Jesus.
 I also stopped working on the Sabbath.